 The maximum fee that an attorney can charge in the Southern District of Georgia for handling a Chapter 13 case without submitting a fee application to the Court is set by General Order 2017-2 at $4,500.
-This firm often charges fees far less than the maximum amount and will offer substantial discounts depending on your circumstances.
+This firm often charges fees below the maximum amount and will offer discounts depending on your circumstances.
 Discounted fees are offered in the following situations:

 If your employer will allow “payroll deduction” from your pay check to cover the Chapter 13 plan payments and you can provide the address where payroll deduction instructions should be submitted.

 If you can provide the following documents at the time of filing: